yale-mgt-656-fall-2022/about/dev-environment.md

 Here are some helpful videos related to Cloud9:

 * [How to log into Cloud9](https://s3.amazonaws.com/files.656.mba/Cloud9-intro.mp4).
-  (That was recorded last year, so some of the offhand remarks might not apply to this semester).
+  (That was recorded in a past year, so some of the offhand remarks might not apply to this semester).
 * How to navigate around on the shell.
 This shows the basic commands you'll need again and again.
 TODO: add video